tsuru/tsuru-deb/README.markdown

 	% make tsuru

 Makefile doesn't contain any rule for generating binary packages, just source packages.
-You can build a binary package invoking ``debuild directly``.
+You can build a binary package invoking ``debuild`` directly.